Meta

 Facebook has also been shown to cause people to change their perceptions of the lives of others.
 The more time people spend on Facebook each day, the more they tend to believe that the lives of others are better than they truly are.
 This can cause tension during interpersonal relationships and have a negative effect on self-esteem.
 These feelings are exacerbated by social media users’ tendencies to post only the positive aspects of their lives while keeping negative events private.

 Because of Facebook’s popularity, Zuckerberg has faced his share of controversy and been the subject of numerous lawsuits.
 In 2009, he reportedly paid out $65 million to settle a lawsuit filed against Facebook by the founders of ConnectU Inc. The lawsuit alleged that Zuckerberg pilfered their business ideas while a student at Harvard.
-In 2018, lawyers for Rohingya refugees filed a class-action lawsuit seeking $150 billion alleging that Facebook’s actions in Myanmar stirred up violence toward the refugees.
+In 2018, lawyers for Rohingya refugees filed a class-action lawsuit seeking $150 billion, alleging that Facebook’s actions in Myanmar stirred up violence toward refugees.
 In 2019, Zuckerberg and Facebook were fined $5 billion for violating users’ privacy.
 The CEO was also fined $70 million by British authorities in 2021 for withholding information about its acquisition of Giphy, an app used to create and host animated graphics.
+In early 2025, Meta settled a $25 million lawsuit filed by President Donald Trump for suspending his accounts on their platform in 2021.

 Bibliography